air/configtest/Salt article.md

 The [full module list](http://docs.saltstack.com/en/latest/ref/modules/all/index.html#all-salt-modules) is pretty exhaustive.

-On the master, you can *target* minions in various ways:

-    $ # You can address a specific minion:
+On the master, you can *target* minions in various ways.
+You can address a specific minion:

-    $ sudo salt salt01 test.ping
+    sudo salt salt01 test.ping

     salt01:
         True

-    $ # or address all minions, to e.g. dump their IPs:
+Or address all minions, to e.g. dump their IPs:

-    $ sudo salt '*' network.ip_addrs
+    sudo salt '*' network.ip_addrs

     salt01:
         - 123.456.78.90